Error: STOP: c00002e2 on Active Directory server restore or screenshot verification

 If the database passes integrity checks, something else is causing the system not to boot.
 Event logs may shed light on the reason for the boot failure.

-Outside of a live DR, screenshots may be corrected by a new full backup or differential merge:
+Outside of a live recovery; screenshots may be corrected by a new full backup or differential merge.

 Attempt differential merge: